 To date, the majority of gene expression studies have focused on mRNA levels.
 However in recent years, interest in smaller RNA species, such as miRNA, has increased.
 Most commercial RNA purification kits do not recover RNA molecules smaller than ~200 nucleotides.
-The miRNeasy Mini Kit is designed for purification of total RNA, including miRNA and other small RNA molecules, from cultured cells and various animal and human tissues.
+The miRNeasy Micro Kit is designed for purification of total RNA, including miRNA and other small RNA molecules, from small amounts of cultured cells and various animal and human tissues.